jesan-velazquez-resendiz/jesan-velazquez-resendiz.github.io/_pages/cv.md

 ======
 In addition to being an enthusiastic physicist:
 - I am a card magician!
-- FFootball is one of my passions (Barcelona fan over here!), but I also like volleyball and handball.
+- Football is one of my passions (Barcelona fan over here!), but I also like volleyball and handball.
 I love going to the gym, just for the health benefits.
 - Videogames are something I really like.
 If you ask me my top 5, I would say Life is Strange, Outlastt, Minecraft, Alan Wake 2, Fears to Fathom.
 But there are more, even I didn't play all of them.
 And yes, I like seeing streaming about videogames (mostly from streamers from Spain, I like more their style).